RobertBowie/n-queens/README.md

 ## Structure:

-The repository consist of
+The repository consists of:

-- backbone app
+- A Backbone app
-- test Spec files.
+- The test Spec files.

 ### BoardViewer - backbone